 The University shield as shown on the cover of this document may be used by registered societies.
 However, as these Arms were granted to the University on behalf of the Crown, they may not be amended in any way (including adding elements, changing colours etc), nor may they be used in such a manner as to suggest that the Society is an official part of the university.
 Hence, the shield should be shown separately from the title of the society, which might choose to have a different distinctive motif.
 From Easter 2016, the Proctors require all societies to provide examples of their branding - particularly where the University shield is used - to verify that it conforms to these guidelines.
+See appendix 10 for the Guidance issued by our Brand Resources Department.

-3. CONTINUING REQUIREMENTS
+8. CONTINUING REQUIREMENTS

 It is not necessary for a club or society to re-register with the Junior Proctor every year.
-However, to retain registration, a club or society must submit to the Junior Proctor, by 31 December each year, the following:
+However, to retain registration, a club or society must submit to the Junior Proctor via the Registered Clubs and Societies course on Moodle, by 31 December each year, the following:

-- an up-to-date copy of their constitution, with any changes clearly highlighted (however small); - a complete list of officers; and - a copy of its annual accounts produced in respect of the previous complete financial year and the year to date (clubs and societies may set their own financial years, but are encouraged to shadow the academic year of 1 October to 30 September).
+- an up-to-date copy of their constitution, with any changes clearly highlighted (however small); - a complete list of officers; and a copy of its annual accounts produced in respect of the previous complete financial year and the year to date (clubs and societies may set their own financial years, but are encouraged to shadow the academic year of 1 October to 30 September).

 The documents should have been audited and signed by the Senior Treasurer.
 Specimen forms for annual accounts are set out in Appendix 3.
-Failure to comply with any of these requirements will result in deregistration of the club or society, and deregistered clubs will not be considered for reregistration until the following Michaelmas Term.
+Failure to comply with any of these requirements will result in deregistration of the club or society.